paulinho-16/MEIC-ASSO/docs/authentication.md

 ![](https://i.imgur.com/c3rHVIS.png)

 Based on this diagram, the Flutter App would be the client, which would send an Access Token to the API endpoints that require authentication or authorization.
 Our Authentication service, in particular the middleware, intercepts the requests to verify if the user is authenticated and authorized to access the resource.

+TODO: change to UML, improve and explain mapping

 #### Consequences